open-rmf/rmf_deployment_template/infrastructure/README.md

-# RMF Deployment Template
+# Infrastructure

-This branch contains the bringup instructions and configurations to setup a Kubernetes cluster infrastructure.
+This directory contains the bringup instructions and configurations to setup a Kubernetes cluster infrastructure.

 The app to deploy is located in `cloud_infra` as `rmf_deployment`.
 The `rmf_deployment` template is fully configurable and minimally will need following edits prior to bringup.
 Be sure to edit these prior to running thru the next steps..
 - RMF configuration in `rmf-deployment/`